Pregnant Arizona woman shot while sleeping, baby survives

 No other details about the newborn's condition were given.

-Police say evidence indicates multiple gunshots were fired into the home and they're investigating if anyone inside was intentionally targeted.
+Police say evidence indicates multiple gunshots were fired into the home.
+It's not yet known if anyone was specifically targeted.

-No suspects have been named.
+No suspects have been identified.